Military-civil fusion: General policies

-MCF promotes the use of dual-use technology and two-way transfer, in which defense companies, universities, and research institutions can collaborate and share technologies between military and civilian sectors.
+MCF promotes the use of dual-use technology and two-way technology transfer, in which defense companies, universities, and research institutions can collaborate and share technologies between military and civilian sectors.
 The term "civil-military integration" (CMI) was gradually replaced by the term "military-civil fusion" under the Xi Jinping administration, possibly inkling the latter has increased level of coordination in civil–military relations or a more balanced attention between military and civilian developments.

 MCF influences investment decisions, talent recruitment, and research and development (R&D) across multiple fields.
 In January 2017, Xi Jinping created a Central Military-Civil Fusion Development Committee (CMCFDC), which is responsible for the planning and implementation of the MCF in China.
+Artificial intelligence has been a particular focus of MCF.

 In 2021, China implemented a Five-Year Plan to set overall guidance for policies and national development goals through 2025.
 The document called for further coordination in the development of critical and emergent technologies, which is in-line with the goal of military-civil fusion.

-In 2021, Janes reported the easing the administrative burden on private defense companies, and stimulating greater competition in China's defense industry.
+In 2021, Janes Information Services reported that a purpose of the military-civil fusion is to ease the administrative burden and barriers on private defense companies, and stimulate greater competition and innovation in China's defense industry.

-Response
+Responses

 Several U.S. government agencies have deployed their own definitions of military-civil fusion.
-In May 2020, the Trump administration issued a presidential proclamation banning Chinese students and researchers from coming to the United States based on their perceived relationship with military-civil fusion.
+In May 2020, the Trump administration issued a presidential proclamation banning certain Chinese students and researchers from coming to the United States based on their perceived relationship with military-civil fusion.
 The executive order describes military-civil fusion as a mean to "acquire and divert foreign technologies".
-Analyst noted the definition is largely divorced from the purpose and objective of military-civil fusion, instead, it describes China's general issues on technology transfer.
+Other analysts asserted that the definition is largely divorced from the purpose and objective of military-civil fusion and that instead it describes China's general issues on technology transfer.

 Multiple analysts and think tanks have proposed ways in which the US could respond to China's MCF strategy.